oxidecomputer/humility/README.md

   (e.g., `usb-0`, `usb-1`, etc.)  To determine which probe is which, examine the serial number in the output of `humility probe`.

+- `vid:pid[:serial]`: In some cases, the automatic algorithm may either find the wrong thing, or timeout attempting to search for non-existent probes.
+  In these cases, it can help to explicitly set the vendor ID (VID) and product ID (PID) of the debug probe, which should be colon-delimited, e.g., `0483:374e`.
+(Determining the VID and PID of an attached probe is platform-specific; on Linux one can use the `lsusb` command.)
+In cases where there are multiple probes with the same VID and PID, the serial number of the probe (as reported via `humility probe` can be postpended, also delimited by a colon, e.g. `0483:374e:004000343137510939383538`.

 ### Archive

 Many Humility commands require the complete Hubris archive.
 This is a ZIP